silicWulf/shoes/README.md

 #### &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;stoplisten()
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Stops the listening of a server to accept connections.
 Note: connections that have already been made will not be terminated.

+#### &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;autorefresh()
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;This function starts updating the `user_count` and `connections` as much as possible, not just when an attempt to send or receieve from a connection is made.
+NOTE: THIS PRODUCES ERRORS IF THE CLIENT IS NOT USING THIS MODULE!
+This is because in order to keep the connections updated, it needs to send a character that can cause errors with programs that listen and interpret every single thing sent to it.

 #### &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;connections
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; *(list(tuple(`socket.socket`, tuple(str, int))))* (jeez that was a mouthful) A list of tuples containing a connection `socket.socket` and another tuple containing the IP address and port of the client.